nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ---

-**Use case: Add remarks to a person**
+**Use case: Add remarks to a client**

 **MSS**

-1. User selects a person to add a remark.
+1. User selects a client to add a remark.

 2. User enters the remark.

-3. PROperty saves the remark to the person's details.
+3. PROperty saves the remark to the client's details.

 4. PROperty confirms that the remark has been added.